-1. Material Preparation

-The estimated time needed by the TVI to ensure that student materials are appropriate and allow for equitable access to the student's educational program.
-Examples of this may include modifying materials, producing braille, tactile

-Material preparation is completed by other school personnel Quarterly Monthly Weekly
+1. Material Preparation The estimated time needed by the TCVI or TVI to ensure that student materials are appropriate and allow for equitable access to the student's educational program.
+Examples of this may include modifying materials, producing documents in braille, creating tactile diagrams, or ordering braille, large print, or auditory books and/or materials.
+Other school personnel may have this responsibility.
+Examples of other school personnel are paraprofessionals, braille transcribers, and media specialists.
+Check the appropriate box or boxes and describe the additional time in the notes field below. ☐ Material preparation is completed by other school personnel ☐ Quarterly ☐ Monthly ☐ Weekly Notes: 2.
+Communication The estimated time needed for communication with school personnel, parents/guardians, medical personnel, and outside agencies concerning access to the student's educational program.
+Examples may include parents, caregivers, paraprofessional, braille transcriber, ancillary staff, classroom teacher, custodian, principal, or technology support specialist.
+Check the appropriate box or boxes and describe the additional time in the notes field below. ☐ 1-3 times per year ☐ Quarterly ☐ Monthly ☐ Weekly Notes:

-2. Communication

-Communication with members of the IEP or IFSP team, other school personnel, parents/guardians, medical personnel, and outside agencies concerning access to the student's educational program.

-1-3 times per year Quarterly Monthly Weekly